-Starting from constructions in nature that will be photographed, this new series consists of structures of four meters in height, made of clear pine wood cleats and inspired by the frames of fake mountain scenery.
-Their drawings evoke the lines of the so-called ‘sacred’ mountains.
-However, through this typology of form, the artist here is directly inspired by René Daumal’s Mount Analogue, compares the space of the sacred with a space that becomes ‘universal’ and reaches a new form of spirituality.
+Telluris was first conceived in the Californian desert.
+Inspired by the frames of fake mountain scenery, these drawings evoke the lines of the so-called “sacred” mountains.
+However, through this typology of forms, the artist is directly inspired by René Daumal’s Mount Analogue.
+Her work compares the space of the sacred with a space that becomes “universal,” thus reaching a new form of spirituality.

-As a major project that requires partners, Telluris will first be exposed at the Filles du Calvaire Gallery in November 2017, then at the Edel Assanti Gallery in London in January 2018.
+Telluris was first exhibited at the Filles du Calvaire Gallery in November 2017, then at the Edel Assanti Gallery in London in January 2018.
 The exhibition will also tour at the Fotografiska Museum of Stockholm and at the Finnish Museum of Photography of Helsinki in Spring 2018.
-Creative Migration, an arts nonprofit organisation based in Los Angeles, is producing the work with Goudal and her team, from the Mojave Desert shoots to future exhibtions in the United States.

 In September 2018, Telluris, along with new related works, will be exhibited during a residency at the Neutra VDL House in Los Angeles, the prior home and studio of acclaimed mid-century modern architect Richard Neutra.